radio-aktywne/mantis/docs/docs/01-Index.md

 title: Index
 ---

-# emischeduler app
+# emischeduler

-Emission scheduling 📅
+Broadcast scheduling 📅

 ## 💡 About

-`emischeduler` is a service for managing and performing automated scheduled emissions.
+`emischeduler` is a service for managing automated scheduled broadcasts.